 Also, in the case of Puerto Rico, all postings must be displayed in Spanish, not just certain ones like with other states.

 Be sure to check with your local municipalities for any foreign language posting requirements beyond those at the state level.

 If you have a significant number of Spanish-speaking workers at your office who don’t speak English proficiently, you must display all federal postings in both English and Spanish.

-Because the law isn’t clear on a “significant number” of Spanish-speaking workers, employers are often unsure about how to proceed.
-It’s a best practice to display federal postings in Spanish if they affect 10 percent or more of the staff at any given location.
+Because the law isn’t clear on a ‘significant number’ of Spanish-speaking workers, employers are often unsure about how to proceed.
+It’s a best practice to display federal postings in Spanish if it affects 10 percent or more of the staff at any given location.
 The same, or stricter, guidelines apply with certain state and city/county postings, where postings should be displayed in any language spoken by 5-10 percent or more of employees, or that affect at least five employees.
-For example:

 Keep in mind: Most employers who must display federal posters in Spanish also choose to post state postings in both languages, regardless of employee makeup.
 This can provide an added layer of protection in a legal dispute.